stuartcrobinson/slupe/README.md

 Example prompt:
 ```
 Read the NESL_INSTRUCTIONS.md file and help me create a Python script
 that calculates fibonacci numbers.
 Use NESL blocks to write the file.
+My cwd is /Users/path/to/dir
 ```

 ## Development